Letter 108: This Dorotheus urged me to write to many of our prominent men, thinking he'd collect a harvest of good things from...

 education booksfriendship

-This Dorotheus urged me to write to many of our prominent men, thinking he'd collect a harvest of good things from many sources.
-One would prove to be gentle, another eager, another brave, another powerful -- and so the honeycomb of his desire would be well-filled.
+This Dorotheus, one of our people, urged me to write to many men, thinking that from many men he would reap many benefits; for one would perhaps show himself gentle, another eager, another brave, another influential, and that in this way the honeycomb of his desire would turn out fine for him.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.